neuroailab/tfutils/README.md

 The docstrings of these functions, as well as the test code test, provide much more detailed information on how to use the libraries.

+# MongoDB

+TFutils require a MongoDB instance to be available for loading/storing results.
+This means you have to set up a running mongodb database process.
+(If you're not already familiar with Mongodb, read about how to do that on the MongoDB website.)

+This database can either be

+    * local to where you run the neural networks (and therefore avaolable on 'localhost' by default),

+or:

+    * it can be running somewhere else and then by ssh-tunneled on the relevant port to the host where you run the neural networks.
+That is, before running train_from_params or test_from_params, you'd run

+         ssh -f -N -L  [portnum]:localhost:[portnum] [username]@mongohost.xx.xx

+    on the machine where you're neural network traing, where [mongohost] is the where the mongodb instance is running.

 # Development

 Tests are run using `nose`.
 They are run automatically before pushing using